“Many Shades of Brown” Leadership Circle: Organizing from Texas to Florida

 Cherri Foytlin is an indigenous organizer, writer, speaker and mother of six who lives in southwest Louisiana.
 She is the author of “Spill It!
 The Truth About the Deep Water Horizon Oil Rig Explosion,” as well as a regular contributor to Bridgethegulfproject.org and other written platforms.
 In the Spring of 2011 she walked to Washington D.C. from New Orleans (1, 243 miles), to educate and call for action regarding the BP Deepwater Drilling Disaster.
 More recently, as State Director for Bold Louisiana, the focus of her work lies around stopping the Bayou Bridge Pipeline and serving environmental justice communities.
 She is also the founder and executive director of Louisiana Rise, an organization dedicated to a just transition for local Louisiana communities, and in particular low-income, elderly or minority community members.
 Additionally, Foytlin is an active advisory committee member for both Beyond Extreme Energy Extraction and The National Poor People’s Campaign.

-Mary Gutierrez is a published poet and a fierce animal advocate.
-As Executive Director and creator of Earth Ethics, Inc, she has worked on numerous environmental and social justice issues within Northwest Florida.
-She has an extensive environmental background professionally and as a community organizer.
+Mary Gutierrez is a published poet and an animal advocate.
+As Executive Director and creator of Earth Ethics, Inc, and Earth Action, Inc., she has worked on numerous environmental and social justice issues within Northwest Florida.
+She has an extensive environmental background and is a community organizer for environmental and social justice issues.
 She has taken this experience to work within the State of Florida to help push for no offshore drilling within the Eastern Planning Area of the Gulf of Mexico.
 She is also working with others to push for a ban on fracking.
 She believes that we can effectively and efficiently make the transition from fossil fuels to sustainable, clean energy by making the Sunshine State the Solar State.
-This is an endeavor that can be achieved along all our Gulf Coast Communities as well.
-As part of her social justice work she is a committee member for the Environmental Career Worker Training Program Advisory Board that helps at risk individuals learn a trade that will help improve their lives.
+This is an endeavor that can be achieved along all our Gulf Coast Communities.
 As one off 33 Gulf Coast individuals who went to COP21 in Paris she is firm supporter of honoring the Paris agreement and ensuring that we reduce our carbon footprint.

 Rebekah Hinojosa is an artist and community organizer from the Rio Grande Valley borderlands of Texas.
 Her latinx family has lived in this region located along the banks of the Rio Grande River and the Gulf coastline since before Texas statehood.
 For the last seven years, Bekah has facilitated art builds for community campaigns and civil disobedience actions on issues such as fracking, keystone XL, BP Oil Spill, mountaintop removal, migrant justice, and climate justice.
 She is currently organizing with her community to prevent the construction of three liquefied natural gas export terminals (LNG) on indigenous sacred sites and nearby latinx families, and to stop the continued construction of the U.S./Mexico border wall.
 She is particularly interested in bringing resources to her border and gulf coast community and is inspired by building art with people of all ages.